Greater Miami Jewish Federation

 - January: Funds awarded and grant year begins

-Each grant program operates on its own timeline; check the Federation website or contact the programs team for specific deadlines.
+Each grant programme operates on its own timeline; check the Federation website or contact the programmes team for specific deadlines.

 Success Rates

-The Federation made 324 awards in 2023, 298 awards in 2022, and 239 awards in 2021, showing a growing grant-making program.
+The Federation made 324 awards in 2023, 298 awards in 2022, and 239 awards in 2021, showing a growing grant-making programme.
 Specific success rates (percentage of applications funded) are not publicly disclosed.

 Reapplication Policy

-Organizations may apply annually to grant programs.
-Multiple requests from an organization in a single grant cycle will not be accepted for at least some programs, but organizations can apply to different grant opportunities simultaneously if each application supports a different project.
+Organisations may apply annually to grant programmes.
+Multiple requests from an organisation in a single grant cycle will not be accepted for at least some programmes, but organisations can apply to different grant opportunities simultaneously if each application supports a different project.

 Application Success Factors